BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_warpy_rna_selected.png?raw=true)

 The first step is to provide a coarse alignment that will be used as input to the automatic registration in Warpy.
-Hold the `Shift` key and click + drag to interactively move the overlay on top of the reference image.
+In the viewport, hold the `Shift` key and click + drag to interactively move the overlay displayed on top of the reference image.
 The opacity of the overlay can be controlled via the `Opacity' slider.
 (Note: here the overlay is also shown in a different color, for better visibilty)

 ![Screenshot](images/screenshot_warpy_aligned_coarse.png?raw=true)